 Lawyers for Theft Arrests in Houston, TX

 If you were arrested or think that you could be under investigation for a theft crime in Southeast Texas, it is in your best interest to immediately seek legal representation.
-The Gonzalez Law Group aggressively defends clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.
+The Gonzalez Law Group, PLLC aggressively defends clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.

 Our experienced criminal defense attorneys in Houston can fight to possibly get your criminal charges reduced or dismissed.
 We can review your case and help you understand all of your legal options when you call (832) 530-4070 to receive a free initial consultation.

 - Civil Penalties Under Texas Theft Liability Act

 Texas Penal Code § 31.03(b) establishes that appropriation of property is unlawful if: